JackDca/Mailpilewiki/Getting-started-on-linux.md

  * GnuPG _(preferably on the 1.x branch for now, as Mailpile doesn't currently act as a GPG Agent)_
  * OpenSSL
  * Python 2.7+
+ * Lxml

 Python 2.7 or newer is standard on virtually all Linux systems now.
-On Debian, you could install the other two packages by running
+On Debian, you could install the other packages by running

-    sudo apt-get install gnupg openssl python-virtualenv python-pip
+    sudo apt-get install gnupg openssl python-virtualenv python-pip python-lxml

 This will also install the Python virtual environment and package installer tools, which are optional but recommended.